Ukraine war heightens Asia's security concerns: PM Lee

 These institutions will have to enable a difficult adjustment - "how to accommodate a China which is going to become more developed, larger... and yet not become overbearing on the rest of the world and acceptable to the US, which currently is the dominant military power worldwide".

-Said PM Lee: "You need to give thought to this and steer things in a direction which does not lead you to a hot conflict."
+PM Lee said: "You need to give thought to this and steer things in a direction which does not lead you to a hot conflict."